 A Technical Data Package (TDP) is a description of an item adequate for supporting an acquisition, production, engineering, and logistics support (e.g. Engineering Data for Provisioning, Training, and Technical Manuals).
-The description defines the required design configuration or performance requirements, and procedures required to ensure adequacy of item performance.
-It consists of applicable technical data such as models, drawings, associated lists, specifications, standards, performance requirements, QAP, software documentation and packaging details.
+The description defines the required design configuration or performance requirements, and procedures required to ensure the adequacy of item performance.
+It consists of applicable technical data such as models, drawings, associated lists, specifications, standards, performance requirements, QAP, software documentation, and packaging details.

 Mil-Standard: 31000B “Technical Data Packages” – 31 Oct 2018

 TDPs define the physical and functional characteristics of the accepted configuration of the item and its subordinate assemblies, subassemblies, and parts.
-TDPs level, types, elements and TDP data management products shall be identified in accordance with Mil-Standard 31000B or block 16 of Form 1423, Contract Data Requirement List (CDRL) in a contract.
+TDPs level, types, elements, and TDP data management products shall be identified in accordance with Mil-Standard 31000B or block 16 of Form 1423, Contract Data Requirement List (CDRL) in a contract.

 TDPs, provide critical information for the development of acquisition, operation, and product support objectives.
 TDPs are developed and acquired to provide the basis for maintenance planning, developing supply support strategies, establishing configuration management requirements, and developing training and related engineering and product support activities.
 Technical Data/TDPs are delivered in multi-media formats.

 There are generally four types of Technical Data Packages (TDPs):